Scorpaena plumieri: Diet

 Like other scorpion fish, these animals do not actively hunt, as they are ambush predators, camouflaging themselves to approach prey.
 It uses its large mouth as a vacuum and sucks its prey quickly, preys of this species include fishes and crustaceans.

+Scorpionfish use a tactic of kinematic timing which is a type of technique used to fixate on prey and their general position based on the hinter's body.
+Scorpionfish will only attack when a prey's position would be likely to succumb to an attack.
+In addition to their ambush predation, kinematic timing allows scorpionfish to wait for the best possible prey option.

 Reproduction

-The reproduction of these animals is not well known, it is known that it is oviparous, with the female producing transparent or greenish eggs.
+While the reproduction of these animals is not well known, it is known that they are oviparous, with the female producing transparent or greenish eggs.

 Predators

-The main predators of this species include the schoolmaster (Lutjanus apodus), and mutton snapper (Lutjanus analis).
+Major predators of this species include the schoolmaster (Lutjanus apodus) and mutton snappers (Lutjanus analis).